• By Kiwi Commerce

 • Less redundant data

-• Cleaner code
+• Cleaner, more maintainable code

-• And an overall more efficient development process
+• A more streamlined development process

 GraphQL in Headless CMS Platforms